CTSRD-CHERI/morello-early-performance-results/src/performance-methodology/baseline-and-comparison-framework.md

 For the purposes of these measurements, which focus on userlevel performance, we have used the CheriBSD 22.12 hybrid kernel.
-Debugging features such as kernel invariants checking (INVARIANTS) and dynamic kernel lock order verification (WITNESS) are left enabled, and should not contribute significantly for these workloads.
+Debugging features such as kernel invariants checking (INVARIANTS) and dynamic kernel lock order verification (WITNESS) are left enabled, but should not contribute significantly for these workloads.
 Userlevel malloc debugging is disabled.
 CheriBSD is compiled with -O2, including its system libraries.